What to do in Tenerife

 Our guest blogger, Angela Leoni from Travel Lobsters, is a frequent visitor to the island and has devised a list of what to do in Tenerife, things to see, places to eat and drink and the best hotels and beaches.

-The largest of Spain’s seven Canary Islands, Tenerife sits in the Atlantic Ocean just off the coast of North Africa and the idyllic location enjoys eternal sunshine – one of the reasons that makes this beautiful island a popular hot spot for millions of tourists every year.
+The largest of Spain’s seven Canary Islands, Tenerife sits in the Atlantic Ocean just off the coast of North Africa and the idyllic location enjoys eternal sunshine – one of the reasons that make this beautiful island a popular hot spot for millions of tourists every year.

 You can walk for miles on blissful dunes in the glorious sunshine and there is always something exciting to do on the island.
 Tenerife is a volcanic island that has been sculpted over time by several eruptions, but don’t worry the last volcanic eruption in Tenerife was in the early 20th century.